 Visiting or Non-Degree students are not formally pursuing a bachelor's degree or certificate at Saint Louis University.
 For example, students

-- pursuing a bachelor's degree or certificate elsewhere who plan to transfer credits to their home institutions; or
+- Pursuing a bachelor's degree or certificate elsewhere who plan to transfer credits to their home institutions

-- are exploring undergraduate courses for personal growth or career advancement.
+- Exploring undergraduate courses for personal growth or career advancement

 Visiting and non-degree-seeking students must submit a new application for every semester they plan to enroll through Summer-Winter Office.

 Faculty/Staff Auditing Courses